-The Facility is available for drawdown through December 18, 2016, the total amount drawn down as at June 30, 2015 is \$3,392 (December 31, 2014 - \$6,470).
+The Facility is available for drawdown through December 18, 2016, the total amount drawn down as at September 30, 2015 is \$7,000 (December 31, 2014 - \$7,000) with the amount of outstanding principal as at September 30, 2015 \$3,392 (December 31, 2014 \$6,470).

 The outstanding principal amount of the Facility accrues interest, in arrears, at an annualized rate of 15% on the portion of the Facility that is drawn down.
 The portion of the Facility which is not drawn down accrues interest, in arrears, at an annualized rate at 2% until December 18, 2016.
 The Facility matures on September 18, 2017 and is repayable in the amount of 25% of the outstanding amounts drawn (plus accrued interest) every three months commencing December 18, 2016.
 The Company will have the ability to cancel any amount of the Facility not drawn at any time prior to December 18, 2016 without penalty, and will also have the ability to prepay without penalty any outstanding drawn amount at any time subject to ten (10) days' notice, payment of adjustment costs and minimum prepayment amounts of \$500.
-The loan is secured by the Timmins Gold Shares held by the Company (see note 6).
+The loan is secured by the Timmins Gold Shares held by the Company.
+As at September 30, 2015, the fair value of the Timmins shares were lower than the debenture outstanding, resulting in not meeting the underlying RMB loan conditions.
+No notice of default has been received and the terms of the loan are currently being renegotiated.